How sustainable is vegan food?

 Environmental labelling

-Communicating the benefits of eating vegan food or local meat will be an important way to boost stainability efforts, experts say.
+Communicating the benefits of eating vegan food or local meat will be an important way to boost sustainability efforts, experts say.
 “I believe our sector has the need and the duty to become much better communicators,” Jordi said.
 “We have explained that a plant-based diet is more sustainable, but we perhaps need to be blunter about the opportunity cost and even damage we cause when consuming livestock and livestock-based ingredients.
 People should know that a making a chicken burger will deplete the planet of almost six bathtubs worth of water.
 Our sector should be using clearer, more direct language with messages ordinary people can relate to.

 “We need to move beyond our comfort zone and not just talk to our vegan/vegetarian/flexitarian supporters, but to the wider population,” he said.